LukeGrahamLandry/franca/devlog.md

+## (Apr 4)

+trying to support nix
+- non-static binaries can't use the normal loader path but it doesn't like mine.
+  `patchelf: cannot find section '.interp'.
+The input file is most likely statically linked` whatever, static works so i can just change the bootstrap one to that.
+- backend/elf: env var to allow changing the default interp path
+- got it to work with building in shellHook but i feel like i want that to happen earlier so it doesn't rerun every time you enter the shell
+- mkdirivation src="." doesn't work, i can make it redundantly fetch my thing from github tho.
+- i have a make file that it tries to use so have to make sure buildPhase and installPhase are replaced
+- skip a few tests for now
+- x86_64?
+  - magically uses qemu which is nice but 10x slower so a bit unusable.
+  - sadly virtualisation.rosetta.enable = true; in /etc/nixos/configuration.nix doesn't work.
+    (sequoia), internet says it works on tahoe tho
+  - static says `rosetta error: unhandled auxillary vector type 29`, and dynamic is annoying to test because idk how to get the magic environment variable that tells me the ld path without already running on that arch.
+  - also removing that line and then `sudo nixos-rebuild switch` is insufficient to put it back to the old state. it worked before and now it's still rosetta error, rebooting fixed it tho. so that kinda shakes my faith in this whole operation.

 ## (Apr 3)

 - wasm: i've made it worse (more code and redundant ext/trunc) but i think this is the path to it being better